Skip to Main Content

 Potential to drop credit score

-As with adding any loan to your rolodex a credit-builder loan has the potential to lower your credit score if you miss payments.
+As with any loan, a credit-builder loan has the potential to lower your credit score if you miss payments.
 Missing payments on a credit-builder loan can dramatically decrease your score and potentially put you in a more challenging financial spot.

 Lenders can charge high fees

-Like interest rates, standard fees vary significantly across different lenders.
-Some offer zero fees while others enforce steep fees that can shift your expected monthly or overall cost by a significant amount.
-Common fees included prepayment penalties, application or administrative fees and processing fees.
+Interest rates and standard fees vary significantly among lenders.
+Some offer zero interest or fees and some may partially refund the interest when you pay off the loan.
+Others enforce steep fees that can significantly increase your expected monthly or overall cost.
+Common fees included prepayment penalties, origination or administrative fees and processing fees.

 No immediate access to money

 Credit-builder loans tend to carry repayment terms of up to 24 months, and access to the loan is not granted until after payoff.
-These loans are not great for those that require fast access to cash, as you must fully repay the loan to get the money.
+These loans are not appropriate for those who require fast access to cash, as you must fully repay the loan to get the money.

-The ideal candidate for a credit-builder loan is an individual who does not have any credit history at all.
-It can be hard to take out financial products without any history, and these will assist you in building that history.
-Those with existing debt, on the other hand, might not be as good of a candidate for a credit-builder loan.
+The ideal candidate for a credit-builder loan is an individual with no credit history at all.
+It can be hard to take out financial products without a history, and these will assist you in building that history.

-But these loans are not perfect for every borrower as they can damage your credit score if mismanaged, tend to have high fees and do not offer immediate access to funds.
 If your main priority is to improve your score and you feel confident in your ability to pay off the loan, a credit-builder loan can be step one to achieving excellent credit.
+Be sure to research the options available to you before jumping into any financial commitment.